learn-co-students/building-a-strong-job-search-foundation-online-web-ft-092418/README.md

 Some of the key ones include:

-- *Appearance* - Or, the first impression that you make.
+- *Appearance* - It's the first impression that you make.
 This includes the clothing you wear, how you act, and your body language (making eye contact, a firm handshake, good posture, speaking with confidence, smiling!).

 - *Positive Attitude* - Do you seem like a team player?
 Easy to work with?
 Have an overall positive disposition?
 Are you enthusiastic about the company and role?
 Are you excited to code?